-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 184 governing diagnostic Pap smear coverage under Medicare Part B, effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 184 governing diagnostic pap smear coverage under Medicare Part B, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table